 Pike & … - “sightingsfrom” and “arctic” and “resreport”???

-Fixed There’s a doi for Zhang et al, aleready more than in press at online early – use it ? https://doi.org/10.1111/biom.13030 Done
+Fixed There’s a doi for Zhang et al, already more than in press at online early – use it ? https://doi.org/10.1111/biom.13030 Done

 Referee: 3 Referees comments to the Author.
 These may be passed without any edits.
 The manuscript addresses the important and challenging problem of animal population size estimation using digital aerial surveys.
 The bottom-up approach for the construction of the state-space models is very interesting, and the proposed estimation methods seems effective and was able to produce consistent estimates of model parameters with those by a different approach reported in the authors' recent work.
 The presentation of the work is also of high quality.
 I have only a few comments for the authors to consider in a revision: 1.
 The model for in-out availability of the animals was based on a 2-D Brownian motion model for individual animal movement, but the up-down availability is simply assumed to follow a Markov process with up/down times following exponential distributions, in contrast to the inverse Gaussian distributions for the in/out times.
 This apparent inconsistency of the models for horizontal and vertical movements of the animals seems a bit odd.
 I understand that it might lead to technical difficulties to use a 3-d Brownian motion (with truncation/reflection at the surface) for animal movement, but is it possible to give some sort of justification to the modelling choice in this paper, or show that the choice does not have material influence on the final estimate of the abundance parameter?

 We think that using different models for horizontal and vertical movement is appropriate.
 This is because the vertical movement process is a different process to the horizontal movement process.
-Vertical movement is governed by the animals’ need to breath and to dive, and is necessarily somewhat cyclical, alternating between being up and diving, while horizontal movement does not have this alternating feature.
-Unlike the diving behaviour where an animal at the surface must return to the surface within some relatively short time after leaving it, there is no need at all for an animal to return periodically to its initial location in the east or north directions.
+Vertical movement is governed by the animals’ need to breathe and to dive, and is necessarily somewhat cyclical, alternating between surfacing and diving, while horizontal movement does not have this alternating feature.
+Unlike the diving behaviour where an animal at the surface must return to the surface within some relatively short time after leaving it, there is no need for an animal to return periodically to its initial location in the east or north directions.
 2. An interesting point of the reported approach is that the capture history of the detected animals is not assumed to be known with certainty.
 However, this makes the form of the data a little ambiguous.
-In the classical capture-mark-release-recapture experiment, the data effectively consists of 3 numbers: the number of animals captures in the first capture occasion only, that in the second occasion only, and that in both occasions.
+In the classical capture-mark-release-recapture experiment, the data effectively consists of 3 numbers: the number of animals captured in the first capture occasion only, that in the second occasion only, and that in both occasions.
 It seems that the data to be modeled in the current paper consists of the numbers of animals detected by the first and second observers respectively, and the coordinates of these animals.
 For the sake of clarity, it is perhaps worthwhile to specify the form of the data available somewhere in the paper.

+Thanks for the comment.
 We have added this sentence to Section 6:

-“The data for the LCE and CCR methods comprise the two sets of locations of detected animals: $\bm{s}_1$ for those detected by observer 1, and $\bm{s}_2$ for those detected by observer 2.
-Which observer 1 detections are ``recaptured’’ by observer 2 is unknown, and the LCE method considers all possibilities.”
+“The data for both the LCE and CCR methods comprise the two sets of locations of detected animals: s1 for those detected by observer 1, and s2 for those detected by observer 2.
+Which of the observer 1 detections are recaptured by observer 2 is unknown, and the LCE method considers all possibilities.”